run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/smart-analytics/use-bi-solution.md

 BI technologies provide historical, current and predictive views of business operations".

-CITSmart Analytics is the BI solution for CITSmart data analysis.
+4biz Analytics is the BI solution for 4biz data analysis.
 With this feature you can create numerous graphs, dashboards and tables with data information registered in the instance.